-The directors expect that the adoption of the standards above will have no material impact on the financial statements in the year of initial application.
+A number of new standards and amendments to standard that have been issued are not yet effective and have not been applied in preparing these financial statements.
+The Directors expect that the adoption of these new and amended standards will have no material impact on the financial statements in the year of initial application.